-Sunday - Thursday 12 noon - 11:00 p.m.
+12 noon - 11:00 p.m.
+Sunday - Thursday

-Friday 12 noon - 2:00 a.m.
-(Saturday)

-Saturday 12 noon - 2:00 a.m.
+12 noon - 2:00 a.m.
+(Saturday) Friday Saturday 12 noon - 2:00 a.m.
 (Sunday)

 On weekdays, residential lounges (located on the main floors) are available for entertaining guests, including members of the opposite sex, from 12 noon until 12 midnight when all guests are requested to leave the residence.
 On Friday and Saturday nights, lounge hours will be extended until 3 a.m.
 When there is a three-day weekend, the intervisitation hours may be extended on Sunday at the discretion of the Dean of Students.
 The Dean of Students Office will post these changes.

 Adequate and separate rest room facilities are provided for members of the opposite sex in most residence halls.
-When entertaining friends in lounges or in student rooms, numbers should be limited to insure that guests are safely and comfortably accommodated in the available space.
+When entertaining friends in lounges or in student rooms, numbers should be limited to insure that quests are safely and comfortably accommodated in the available space.
 Gatherings that overflow into the hallways will not be tolerated.
-Residential Life staff members, responsible for maintaining good order in keeping with the stated social regulations, are authorized to terminate a social gathering should the number or actions of individuals result in unruliness or disruption.
-All who participate in hall social gatherings must abide by the fire, safety, drug and alcohol policies set forth in this handbook.
-Failure to comply with the stated intervisitation and social policy of the College, or failure to cooperate with the Area Coordinators, Resident Hall Directors, and/or Resident Assistants will make the offenders liable to sanctions which may be imposed by the Office of the Dean of Students.
+Residential Life staff members, responsible for maintaining good order in keeping with the stated social regulations, are authorized to terminate a social gathering should the number and/or actions of individuals result in unruliness or disruption.

+All who participate in hall social gatherings must abide by pertinent NH laws as well as fire, safety, drug and alcohol policies set forth in this handbook.
+Failure to comply with the stated intervisitation and social policy of the College, or failure to cooperate with the Area Coordinators, Resident Directors, and/or Resident Assistants will make the offenders liable to sanctions which may be imposed by the Office of the Dean of Students, the Office of Residential Life and Education, or local officials.